ShayneVi/Shayne-s-box-of-everything/README.md

 The new class is:
 Elemental Knight - The elemental Knight Harness the power of the elements flowing through him as he attune himself to them.

+More to come.
+Stay tune.
+Right now I am almost done on the white wizard, a subclass based in gandalf white wizard from lord of the rings and I contacted JonnyDM on DM's guild, and am working on his class Phoenix Knight.

 *** The folder "My Stuff" in items, needs to be put as a compendium. ***